trflynn89/flymake/README.md

 | `cacher`      | See description               | None                          | Enable use of a compilation cache (see (3) below). |
 | `stylized`    | `0`, `1`                      | `1`                           | Enable pretty build output. |
 | `verbose`     | `0`, `1`                      | `0`                           | Enable verbose build output. |

+These options make be specified either via the command line (e.g. `make mode=release`), or by setting them in the main Makefile before importing `build.mk`.
+The latter allows for changing the defaults for the project.

 1. Compilation mode changes the build flags used to build source files: